Oil Crisis: Why Petrol Prices Are Surging in Australia (April 2026)

 Large 4WD (16L/100km)2,400L$4,104$4,800+$696

-Here's the comparison: charging a standard EV at home on an off-peak overnight plan (roughly 18-22c/kWh in most capital cities) gives you a "fuel" cost equivalent of about 65-85 cents per litre of petrol equivalent.
-That's less than half the price of ULP 91 at current rates.
+Charge a standard EV at home on an off-peak overnight plan, roughly 18 to 22 cents per kWh in most capital cities, and your fuel cost works out to about 65 to 85 cents per litre of petrol equivalent.
+That's less than half the price of regular unleaded right now.

-Our EV vs Petrol Calculator runs the full comparison including purchase price, fuel, maintenance, and registration over 5 years.
+Our EV vs Petrol Calculator lets you compare purchase price, fuel, maintenance, and rego over 5 years.

 How to cut your fuel costs right now